jan-ferdinand/zudoku/index.md

 Instead, Victor chooses whether he wants to check the Sudoku\'s rows, or the columns, or the boxes.
 <label for="mn-randomness" class="margin-toggle">⊕</label><input type="checkbox" id="mn-randomness" class="margin-toggle"/>
 <span class="marginnote">
-	It\'s best that Victor\'s choice is as random as possible, for example by rolling a die: rolling 1 or 2 means checking rows, 3 and 4 mean checking columns, and 5 and 6 mean boxes.
+	Ideally, Victor\'s choice is as random as possible, for example by rolling a die: rolling 1 or 2 means checking rows, 3 and 4 mean checking columns, and 5 and 6 mean boxes.
 </span>